The Live-In Kitchen

 Can I make this vegan?

-I do not recommend making this recipe with vegan swaps because they will behave differently and you likely won’t have a workable caramel.
-If you want to make something similar but vegan I recommend choosing a vegan chocolate and using date caramel.
+I do not recommend making this recipe with vegan swaps because they will behave differently and you likely won't have a workable caramel.
+If you want to make something similar but vegan I recommend choosing a vegan chocolate and using date caramel or this vegan caramel sauce.

 What is the best dessert salt?